k8mil/indigo/_posts/2016-12-11-3dtouch-peakAndPop.md

 I don't like the way about determining what view user touched.
 Checking a point and calculating location for that is not really nice.
 Maybe another, better way to implementing 3d touch mechanism for views could be: extending a `UIView` class by some property like `3dTouchGestureRecognizerDelegate` then implementing some methods like in `UIViewControllerPreviewingDelegate`.
 Then we don't have to check whether view was touched, because on the delegate methods the touched view could be passed as method parameter.
 Something familiar to `gestureRecognizer`.
 Maybe in future iOS updates the API will be changed?
 To sum up, `UIViewControllerPreviewing` allows us the create pretty nice features and I highly recommend to use that and make your application better!

+The whole implementation with example app you can find in my [GitHub repository](https://github.com/k8mil/3dTouchPeak-Pop) .

 Thanks for reading, and see you soon!